hanjingo/doc/interview.md

 Single Sign-On(SSO) is an authentication method that allows users to log in once and gain access to multiple independent software systems.
 It works by establishing a trust relationship between an Identity Provider (IdP) and various Service Providers (SPs).

 For more info, see: [Security#SSO(Single Sign-On)](SYSTEM_DESIGN/security.md)

+### Microservices

+#### What Are Microservices?

+Microservices is an architectural style where an application is composed of small, independent services, each running in its own process and communicating via lightweight mechanisms like HTTP/REST or messaging.
+Each service focuses on a specific business capability, can be developed, deployed, and scaled independently, and uses its own database.
+This contrasts with monolithic architecture where all components are tightly coupled in a single deployment unit.

+For more info, see: [Architectural#Microservice Architecture](SYSTEM_DESIGN/architectural.md)

+#### What Are the Differences Between SOA and Microservices?

+SOA typically uses an Enterprise Service Bus (ESB) for centralized communication and often shares a single database, while microservices use lightweight protocols (HTTP/gRPC) directly between services and mandate database-per-service.
+SOA services are generally larger (coarser-grained) and deployed as monolithic applications, while microservices are smaller (finer-grained), independently deployable, and organized around business capabilities.
+SOA emphasizes integration of legacy systems; microservices emphasize agility and modern cloud-native development.

+For more info, see: [Architectural#Microservice Architecture](SYSTEM_DESIGN/architectural.md)

+#### What is the difference between Microservices and Monolithic architecture?

+A Monolithic architecture is a single, unified unit where all functions are tightly coupled, while a Microservices architecture is a collection of small, independent services that communicate via APIs.

+For more info, see: [Architectural#Microservices vs Monolithic Architecture](SYSTEM_DESIGN/architectural.md)

 ### Practice